 Giving Compass' Take:

-- Here are three crucial ways funders can support and invest in organizers that are working to provide inclusive and affirming reproductive care for all communities that need it.
+- Here are three crucial ways funders can support and invest in organizers working to provide inclusive and affirming reproductive care for all communities.

 - Using a reproductive justice approach will be critical for funders who want to protect reproductive rights.
 How might donors pivot funding strategies to use this lens?